D4vid134/ai-typing-test-app/README.md

 # Fresh Type
 Link to live site - https://ai-typing-test.web.app/

+Fresh Type is a typing website that offers a unique and interesting typing experience with a minimalistic design.

+Introduction:
-This project was made build on my frontend development skills in React and mess with the openAI API.
+This project was made to test and build on my frontend development skills in React and mess with the openAI API.
 I also wanted to build this because a few years ago (around 2021) I tried a lot of typing test websites and none of them was satisfying to me.
 Most sites would either have interesting passages but never update it so I would quickly memorize them, or they would have random combination of words.
 I wanted to type full passages about interesting topics but also avoid typing the same things over and over.

-Introduction:

-Fresh Type is a typing website that offers a unique and interesting typing experience with a minimalistic design.

 Key Features: